An Interview with Ross Noble

 The main change is that, because I’ve built up this really loyal audience, there’s more of a shorthand.
 When I first started, if I was talking about something a bit leftfield people would go, “Oh god, where’s he going with this?”
 Whereas now that’s what people want, they go, “Oh right!
 Where’s he going with this!?”

-“I’ve just filmed a straight horror film; there are no laughs in it”
+“I’ve just filmed a straight horror film”

 Your acting CV has bumped up in recent years, especially horror movie roles.
 Do your comedy skills come in handy?